-Exceptions are allowed for Residential Service locations to share one common party wall with one other Residential Service location funded through ODP's waivers in the form of a duplex, two bilevel units, and two side-by-side apartments.
+Exceptions are allowed for Residential Service locations to share 1 common party wall with 1 other Residential Service location funded through ODP's waivers in the form of a duplex, 2 bilevel units, & 2 side-by-side apartments.
 This exception does not extend to Residential Service locations that are not funded through ODP's waivers.

-Settings enrolled on or after the effective date of the Chapter 6100 regulations shall not be located in any development or building where more than 25% of the apartments, condominiums or townhouses have waiver funded Residential Habilitation, Life Sharing or Supported Living being provided.
+Settings enrolled on or after 2/1/2020 shall not be located in any development or building where more than 25% of the apartments, condominiums or townhouses have waiver funded Residential Habilitation, Life Sharing or Supported Living being provided.